COVID-19 Traveler FAQ – Destination Salem

 Visitors from Rhode Island are not currently exempt from the travel order, so they must fill out the traveler form and either quarantine in Massachusetts or provide a negative COVID-19 test taken within 72 hours of travel.
 There are exemptions for coming into Massachusetts from Rhode Island, but only for grocery shopping, pharmacy visits, medical appointments, visiting persons in hospitals/care facilities, and religious services.
 RI residents are permitted to attend wedding ceremonies in MA under the religious services exemption, but they should not attend receptions without adhering to the travel order.

 Accommodations in MA have been instructed to direct their guests to the form at the time of booking and at check-in.
 Additionally, MA businesses may ask to review your form or for proof of your negative COVID-19 test if you are visiting from out of state.
 The fine for noncompliance is $500 per day, and if you are unable to comply with the travel order we ask that you plan your visit for another time.

 For additional FAQs on the state’s travel order, visit mass.gov/matraveler.

 Yes.
 Everyone in Massachusetts is required to wear a mask while in public, regardless of distancing, both indoors and outdoors.
 Find more information on Salem’s mask requirement at salem.com/masks and note that fines for noncompliance are $50 for the first offense, $150 for the second, and $300 for the third.

 What if I have a medical condition that prevents me from wearing a mask?

-When will businesses be open?
+Are businesses open?

-Will it be safe to visit this summer?
+Will it be safe to visit?